 The Red Nose Six Safe Sleep Recommendations are based on many years of research and are evidence-based to reduce your risk of sudden infant death and other sleep accidents.

-If you choose to co-sleep with your baby, it is important to consider this advice and to follow our tips for safer co-sleeping.
+If you co-sleep with your baby, it is important to consider this advice and to follow our tips for safer co-sleeping.

 Every family is unique, and every baby is unique – so you need to make the decision that is right for you and your family.
 Red Nose is here to support you on your parenting journey.

 Always follow the Red Nose six safe sleep recommendations: